Brennan Day: 2020 and 2024 elections

-Day was previously the BC Liberal candidate for the Courtenay-Comox in the 2020 British Columbia general election, where he lost to NDP incumbent Ronna-Rae Leonard.
-In the 2024 provincial election, Day was announced as the Conservative Party of BC's candidate for the Courtenay-Comox region, running once again in the riding and winning by a mere 92 votes, unseating Leonard.
+Day was the BC Liberal candidate for the Courtenay-Comox in the 2020 British Columbia general election, which he lost to NDP incumbent Ronna-Rae Leonard.
+In the 2024 provincial election, Day was announced as the Conservative Party of BC candidate for the Courtenay-Comox region, running again in the riding and winning by 92 votes, unseating Leonard.

-Current role
+Since election

-He currently serves in the official oppositions' shadow cabinet as the Critic for Rural Health and Seniors' Health, and his policy priorities include addressing homelessness, substance abuse and mental health issues, and restoring stability and safety to his region.
+He served in the official opposition's shadow cabinet as the critic for Rural Health and Seniors' Health, and his policy priorities include addressing homelessness, substance abuse and mental health issues, and restoring stability and safety to his region.

-He became viral in august 2025 for his strong negative response to a letter sent by American republican senator Joseph Martin from Maine to representatives of western canadian provinces asking them to join the United States, calling it a "manifesto of arrogance" and "a perfect exemple of what many Canadians find so deeply troubling about the American worldview".
+He became viral in August 2025 for his strong negative response to a letter sent by American Republican state senator Joseph Martin from Maine to representatives of western Canadian provinces asking them to join the United States, calling it a "manifesto of arrogance" and "a perfect example of what many Canadians find so deeply troubling about the American worldview".

+On August 26, Day announced he had resigned from the BC Conservative caucus in the Legislative Assembly, and that he would sit in the body as an independent conservative.
+He was the fifth BC Conservative MLA to defect in a two-week period.
+Day cited issues with leader Kerry-Lynne Findlay, saying he had lost faith "in the judgment, conduct, and ethical standards of her leadership" and of her advisers and allies.
+He returned to the party, in September following the resignation of Findlay.